codekansas/codekansas.github.io/more-links.md

     - Also check out [this project](https://github.com/ashleve/lightning-hydra-template) which uses Hydra for config management
     - Only supports launching jobs locally and on Slurm clusters at the moment, since that's mainly how I train models
 - Learning ML / Self-Driving / Robotics
   - [Geoff Hinton Coursera Course (2012)](https://www.cs.toronto.edu/~hinton/coursera_lectures.html) - Doesn't get as much attention as Andrew Ng's course but in my opinion is superior in explaining concepts behind neural networks, especially for people motivated by the biological analogs.
-"If you only read the books that everyone else is reading, you can only think what everyone else is thinking."
   - [Coursera Self-Driving Specialization](https://www.coursera.org/specializations/self-driving-cars) - I did half of this before I started working at Tesla, and I think if more Tesla engineers took it, the car would probably drive better
 - Hobbies
   - [Goodreads](https://www.goodreads.com/review/list/56667319-benjamin?shelf=favorites) - My favorite books